catinrage/sentry/README.md

 ## Developments

-First run `bun run deploy:dev` to install (all) dependencies and initiate prisma, then run bun run dev and start coding.
+First run `bun run deploy:dev` to install (all) dependencies and initiate prisma, then run `bun run dev` to start the development server.

 ## Production